-The ANZUK Supply Platoon was the ANZUK unit responsible for the provision of foodstuffs and POL (petrol oil lubricants) to the ANZUK Force (1971-1974).
-Under the command of the Commander Royal Australian Army Service Corp (CRAASC), it was a tri-nation unit, with members drawn from Australia, New Zealand and the United Kingdom.
+The ANZUK Supply Platoon was the ANZUK unit responsible for providing foodstuffs and POL (petrol oil lubricants) to the ANZUK Force (1971-1974).
+Under the command of the Commander Royal Australian Army Service Corp (CRAASC), it was a tri-nation unit, with members drawn from Australia, New Zealand, and the United Kingdom.

-It was formed at a time when the three different armies were rationalising their Supply functions from an Army Service Corp Responsibility to an Ordnance Corp responsibility, and as a result, the unit was a mix of Royal Army Ordnance Corp and Australian and New Zealand Army Service Corp personnel.
-The United Kingdom had made the change in 1965, Australia would follow in 1973 and New Zealand in 1979.
+It was formed at a time when the three different armies were rationalising their Supply functions from an Army Service Corp (ASC) Responsibility to an Ordnance Corp responsibility, and as a result, the unit was a mix of Royal Army Ordnance Corp and Australian and New Zealand Army Service Corp personnel.
+The United Kingdom changed in 1965, creating the Royal Corps of Transport (RCT), with the ASC Supply responsibilities taken over by the Royal Army Ordnance Corps.
+Australia followed suit in 1973 and New Zealand in 1979.

-With the withdrawal of the British and Australians form Singapore, the ANZUK Supply Depot would change ownership and become the NZ Supply depot In 1974, continuing under RNZASC control until 1979 and then RNZAOC control until 1989 when the New Zealand withdrew its forces from Singapore.
+With the withdrawal of the British and Australians from Singapore, the ANZUK Supply Depot changed ownership and became the NZ Supply depot in 1974, continuing under RNZASC control until 1979 and then RNZAOC control until 1989, when New Zealand withdrew its forces from Singapore.

 ANZUK Supply Depot 1972